CosmWasm/docs-deprecated/getting-started/setting-env.md

 [CosmWasm/testnets](https://github.com/CosmWasm/testnets) and [Testnet
 section](./../testnets/testnets.md).

-When interacting with network, you can either use `coral` which is a GO client or Node REPL.
-Altough Node REPL is recommended for contract operations, since JSON manipulation is not intuitive with bash/go client.
+When interacting with network, you can either use `coral` which is a Go client or Node REPL.
+Altough Node REPL is recommended for contract operations, since JSON manipulation is not intuitive with the Shell/Go client.

-## Setup GO CLI
+## Setup Go CLI

 Let's configure `coral` exec, point it to testnets, create wallet and ask tokens from faucet: